On the ultimate precision of meson mixing observables

-with $\Lambda$ being of the order of the hadronic scale.
-One finds that there are no corrections of order $1/m_b$ and that some corrections from the order $1/m_b^3$ onwards are enhanced by an additional phase space factor of $16 \pi^2$.
+with $\Lambda$ being of the order of the hadronic scale.\footnote{One gets different values of $\Lambda$ for different observables.
+The numerical value of $\Lambda$ has to be determined by an explicit calculation.
+For the case of $\Delta \Gamma_s$ one gets e.g. $\Lambda / m_b \approx 1/5$ \cite{Lenz:2011zz} and thus $\Lambda \approx 1$ GeV.} One finds that there are no corrections of order $\Lambda/m_b$ and that some corrections from the order $\Lambda^3/m_b^3$ onwards are enhanced by an additional phase space factor of $16 \pi^2$.
 The HQE assumes quark hadron duality, i.e. that the hadron decays can be described at the quark level.
 A violation of duality could correspond to non-perturbative terms like $ \exp [ - m_b/\Lambda]$, which give vanishing contributions, when being Taylor expanded around $\Lambda / m_b = 0$ (see e.g. \cite{Shifman:2000jv} and also \cite{Bigi:2001ys} for a detailed discussion of duality, its violations and some possible models for duality violations).